Max-Loktionov/new-york-times/README.md

 # New York Times - test task

+Make sure you have an LTS version of Node.js installed on your computer.
+Download and install if it is necessary.
+Clone this repo.
+Install the basic project dependencies with the command npm install.
+Start development mode by running the command npm start.

 ## Available Scripts

+``
 In the project directory, you can run:

 ### `npm start`